Tyler Rasch: Korean education

 In 2008, while still studying at the University of Chicago, in the U.S., he travelled to Seoul for three months to attend the co-ed Korean language studies at Ewha Womans University.

 In 2011, Rasch was accepted into the Korean Government Scholarship Program and moved to Seoul.
 He studied Korean at the Seoul National University Korean Language Education Center, and in 2012, began pursuing his Master's degree in International Relations at Seoul National University (SNU).

-Between July 2013 and July 2014, he helped start, and worked with other SNU foreign students, on a webzine about Seoul, "Seoulism", as he stated, "to be a means to gather foreigners and Koreans altogether so that we could become a community to initiate a forum of conversation."
+Between July 2013 and July 2014, he worked with other foreign SNU students on creating a webzine about Seoul.
+"Seoulism", as he stated, was "a means to gather foreigners and Koreans altogether so that we could become a community to initiate a forum of conversation."

 From February to July 2014, he was an Intern at the private think tank, the Institute for Global Economics (IGE) at the World Trade Center Seoul.

 In August 2016, Rasch graduated from Seoul National University with his Master's Degree in Diplomatic Studies.